 I can hear you from … Read the rest

 “There’s lots of bad reasons to start a company.
 But there’s only one good, legitimate reason, and I think you know what it is: it’s to change the world.” – Phil Libin, CEO of Evernote

 When you became an entrepreneur, you never bargained that your choice would be compared to that of the roller coaster ride.
-I not a big fan of roller coasters; however, when my kids wanted to go on them, I would pull out my watch and I would look at how … Read the rest
+I not a big fan of roller coasters; however, when my kids wanted to go on them, I would pull out my watch and I would look at how long it … Read the rest

 Meet our Guest: